h-livv/citehop/docs/GETTING_STARTED.md

-# Getting started with Citehop
+# Getting started with CiteHop

-**This walkthrough is how I run Citehop on my machine.** Defaults write under `/run/media/h-livv/Vault/CiteHop/`.
+**This walkthrough is how I run CiteHop on my machine.** Defaults write under `/run/media/h-livv/Vault/CiteHop/`.
 If that path is not yours, stop and change config before you run anything.
 See the [root README](../README.md).

 Every flag, tab, script, and env var is listed in [USAGE.md](USAGE.md).
 This page is the path I actually use.

-Citehop builds a **local, resumable 1-hop citation corpus** around a seed paper (the paper, the papers it cites, and the papers that cite it), then extracts structured claims from that corpus using a schema you choose.
+CiteHop builds a **local, resumable 1-hop citation corpus** around a seed paper (the paper, the papers it cites, and the papers that cite it), then extracts structured claims from that corpus using a schema you choose.
 It talks only to live scholarly APIs (arXiv, Crossref, Semantic Scholar, OpenAlex, Unpaywall) and